Varlorg/uNote/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Color Picker

+`colorpicker` library folder is on Apache License.
+It has been forked from [yukuku/ambilwarna](https://github.com/yukuku/ambilwarna) and modified to add a Reset button and an hexa field.

 # Screenshots

 The main screen